-This writing prompt and craft activity for first and second-graders is perfect for adding to your writing group rotation during the week.
+This writing prompt and craft activity for first and second-graders is perfect for adding to your weekly writing group rotation.
 Students will write a paragraph to tell the reader about the most important fire safety rules they should follow.
 Then they will color, cut, and assemble an adorable firefighter to hold up their writing.
 You could combine this activity with our Fire Prevention word wall for an even better writing experience.

 Fire safety activities don’t have to be complicated.
 Print this simple craft template, grab some supplies, and your students are off to a great start!
 You could even turn their masterpieces into an amazing Fire Prevention Week Bulletin Board!